Goin' Band from Raiderland: History

 To ensure that all individual listeners would hear the same quality performance no matter where they sat in the stadium, Killion arranged shows so that equal instrumentation was always on both sides of the 50-yard line, and that the band played more or less equally to both halves of the stadium.
 This mirrored instrumentation has become known as Band 1 and Band 2, such that Band 1 performs on the right side of the 50 yard line and Band 2 on the left.
 Members have fierce pride in their band and thus, a rivalry exists between Band 1 and Band 2.

 In 1981, Keith Bearden became the first Texas Tech alumnus to become director of the Goin' Band.
 He continued the style and traditions of previous directors as well as leading the band to the prestigious Sudler Trophy in 1999.
 Bearden also opened new venues for the Goin' Band, such as when the band traveled to Ireland in 1998 to take part in Saint Patrick's Day parades in both Dublin and Limerick.

 The Goin' Band also received another honor when one of its members, Armen Williams, became the first homecoming king representing the Goin' Band and Kappa Kappa Psi in the fall of 2004.

-Dr. Keith Dye and Duane Hill served as Interim Co-Directors of the Goin' Band from Raiderland while Director Christopher M. Anderson was on temporary leave.
+Keith Dye and Duane Hill served as Interim Co-Directors of the Goin' Band from Raiderland while Director Christopher M. Anderson was on temporary leave.
 He was expected to return for the 2011–12 season but has since resigned his position and has accepted the position of Director of Bands at Arkansas Tech University.
 Hill subsequently took on the role of Goin' Band director, and remained in that role until his departure in 2018.

 On March 19, 2018, Duane Hill resigned as associate Directors of Bands after allegations of sexual harassment and assault and a subsequent investigation.
-On April 26, 2018, the School of Music announced that Dr. Eric Allen, Joel Pagán, and Dr. Ryan Smith would be filling the role as interim Goin' Band directors in Fall 2018.
-Dr. Joel Pagán was appointed director of the Goin' Band in Fall, 2019.
+On April 26, 2018, the School of Music announced that Eric Allen, Joel Pagán, and Ryan Smith would be filling the role as interim Goin' Band directors in Fall 2018.
+Joel Pagán was appointed director of the Goin' Band in Fall, 2019.

+The Goin' Band notably played in the 97th annual Macy's Thanksgiving day parade on November 23, 2023.